-Eggshell seed starters are perfect for a kids garden!
+Eggshell seed planters are perfect for kids!
 Plant a sampling of seeds inside of eggshells and when the weather warms up plant the entire thing into your garden!
 A fun lesson on composting and reusing everyday products for a new purpose.
 This post was originally shared in 2015 and has been updated to include a step by step video.

-Every time I used an egg I’d rinse out the shells and set it aside.
-Pretty soon we had enough to start a dozen seedlings—the perfect amount for a sample starter pack for a kids garden.
+Every time I used an egg I rinse out the shells and set it aside.
+It doesn’t take long to save up enough to start a dozen seedlings—the perfect amount for a sample starter pack for a kids garden.
 Grow a dozen different little plants of a few of each, it’s up to you!

-You can use an egg carton to hold your seed starts and toss it in the recycle bin when you are ready to plant your shells, but I chose to use one of my ceramic egg cartons…that will not be recycled later 😉
+You can use an egg carton to hold your seed planters and toss it in the recycle bin when you are ready to plant your shells, but I chose to use one of my ceramic egg holders.

 Fill each shell with potting soil.

 Step 4: add a few seeds to each egg shell

 Add your seeds and cover lightly with soil.
 Kaylee chose to plant chives this time.
 We like planting a few more seeds than we think we will actually need.
 This way we have a better chance of having some sprout.
 You can always thin the seedlings out later.